amadan14/CalendAI/README.md

-# Course Calendar
+# CalendAI

 A comprehensive React application for managing college course schedules, assignments, and study plans.
-Built with Material UI for a modern, beautiful interface.

 ## Features